Are your BMW door locks not working correctly?

 Ok, so if it's a GM5 problem what can I do about it?

-2) You can send the module to me for relay replacement.
-I charge as little as $90 including Priority mail return shipping slightly more if you want it shipped back faster.
+2) You can send the module to me for repair.
+I charge as little as $120 including Priority mail return shipping, more if you want it shipped back faster.
 For more information check out my Repair Service web page.

 Module Repair Service: